-That’s because certain mortgages, like an adjustable-rate mortgage, can help you save on interest in the early years of your loan, due to its low initial interest rates.
-Adjustable-rate mortgages can be risky, though, so read on to learn more about this option and if could be right for you.
+Certain mortgages, like an adjustable-rate mortgage, can help you save money on interest in the early stages of your loan due to the low initial interest rates.
+Adjustable-rate mortgages are not for everyone, so read on to learn more about this option and if it could be right for you.

 What is an adjustable-rate mortgage?

-As the name suggests, adjustable rate mortgages (ARMs) have interest rates that fluctuate.
+As the name suggests, adjustable-rate mortgages (ARMs) have interest rates that may fluctuate.
 (That’s why ARMs are also known as variable rate mortgages.)
-Typically, the initial interest rate on an ARM will be fixed and lower than a comparable traditional mortgage.
-But that initial fixed-rate timeframe will be followed by an adjustable period during which the interest rate can fluctuate and will often rise.
+Typically, the initial interest rate on an ARM can be lower than a fixed-rate mortgage.
+But after the initial rate period ends, the loan will enter an adjustable period during which the interest rate can fluctuate and will often rise.

-In contrast, a fixed-rate mortgage has an interest rate that’s locked in for the life of the loan (usually 15, 20, or 30 years).
+In contrast, a fixed-rate mortgage has an interest rate that’s locked in for the life of the loan .

 How do ARMs work?

-With the most common type of ARM, the interest rate is fixed for a certain initial period — typically, five, seven, or 10 years — before it adjusts once a year based on whichever banking index the rate is tied to.
+With the most common type of ARM, the interest rate is set for an initial period — typically, five, seven, or 10 years — before it adjusts incrementally based on the banking index to which it is tied.

 How are the interest rates of an ARM determined?

-Until then, however, let’s say you are a borrower with a 7/1 adjustable rate mortgage.
-Your fixed rate is 3.4%.
-So, for the first seven years of the loan, your monthly mortgage and interest payments would remain the same.
-But at the beginning of the eighth year, your payments would reset.
-If the annual LIBOR for the preceding year were 2% and your ARM margin is +200 basis points, or 2%, your new interest rate would be 4% and your monthly payments would adjust accordingly.
+Let’s say you are a borrower with a 7/6 ARM.
+Your initial rate is 3.4%.
+So, for the first seven years of the loan, your monthly mortgage payment will be based on an initial interest rate of 3.4%.
+After the initial period ends, your loan will enter the adjustable rate period and your payments reset every 6 months.
+If the benchmark index rate for the preceding year was 2% and your ARM margin is +200 basis points (or 2%), your new interest rate would be 4% and your monthly payments would be based on an interest rate of 4%, thus would adjust accordingly.

-Each subsequent year, your payments would again change, going up or down according to shifts in the LIBOR.
+Every six months thereafter your payments could change again, going up or down according to shifts in the market index rate.

 How high can the rate rise?

-An important feature of ARMs protects you against skyrocketing interest rates.
-Most have caps that limit the total amount that your rate can increase, protecting you against sharp increases if and when you enter the adjustable period.
-Reviewing your loan documents can help you figure out whether it features an interest rate cap.
+Caps, an important feature of ARMs, protects you against skyrocketing interest rates.
+Most ARM loans have caps that limit the total amount that your rate can increase, protecting you against sharp increases when you enter the adjustable period.
+Reviewing your loan documents can help you figure out whether your ARM loan features an interest rate cap.

 Several types of caps exist:

-- Subsequent adjustments cap: limits the increase in subsequent adjustment periods.
+- Subsequent adjustment cap: limits the increase in subsequent adjustment periods.

 - Lifetime adjustment cap: establishes the maximum interest rate increase above your initial fixed rate.
-So, if your initial 5/1 ARM fixed rate was 3% and your lifetime adjustment cap is 5%, your interest rate can never go higher than 8%.
+So, if your initial 5/6 ARM rate was 3% and your lifetime adjustment cap is 5%, your interest rate can never go higher than 8%.

 Historically, ARMs made sense for some homebuyers when interest rates were high.
-Their initial, smaller monthly mortgage payments made home ownership more affordable for first-time homebuyers, those who might otherwise have been priced out of the real estate market, and those wanting to purchase a more expensive home.
+Their initial lower rates, resulting in smaller monthly mortgage payments, made home ownership more affordable for first-time homebuyers, those who might otherwise have been priced out of the real estate market, and those wanting to purchase a more expensive home.

 But this lending option has developed a poor reputation because ARMs are associated with higher rates of loan default and foreclosure.
-It’s really a matter of taking your finances, your needs, and your rate into account before deciding if an ARM could be the option for you.
+It’s really a matter of taking your finances and your needs into account before deciding if an ARM could be the option for you.

-The main difference between ARMs and fixed-rate mortgages is that, as mentioned earlier, in a fixed-rate loan, the interest rate is locked in for the life of the loan.
-So, unless you choose to refinance your mortgage, that means your interest rate will stay the same for the loan’s entire term, whether it’s 15, 20, or 30 years.
-This might be a good option if you plan to make your house a forever home, or interest rates are low at the time.
+The main difference between ARMs and fixed-rate mortgages is that an interest rate for a fixed-rate mortgage is locked in for the life of the loan.
+Unless you choose to refinance your mortgage, your interest rate will stay the same for the loan’s entire term – whether it’s 15, 20, or 30 years.
+This could be a good option when you plan to stay in your home for many years or interest rates are low at the time.

 Fixed-rate mortgages allow you to plan exactly how much you’ll pay each month throughout the life of your loan.
 On the other hand, while you can plan for the fixed period of your ARM, you may be responsible for larger (or smaller) payments once you reach the adjustable period of the loan.
 It’s important to know if you’ll be prepared for a higher monthly payment.

 When taking out a mortgage, whether adjustable or fixed-rate, you may have to also get private mortgage insurance (PMI).
-PMI is an insurance policy for your lender that’s usually required if your loan-to-value is more than 80%.
-You can avoid having to pay these extra fees by making a down payment of at least 20%.
+PMI is an insurance policy for your lender that’s usually required if your loan-to-value ratio (the ratio calculated by dividing the amount borrowed or currently owed by the appraised value of the property) is more than 80%.
+You can avoid having to pay this extra fee by making a down payment of at least 20%.

 If you’re unable to make a 20% down payment, you might consider a first-time home buyer program, like a HomeReady mortgage or an FHA loan.
-These programs allow you to take out a mortgage with down payments as low as 3%.
+These programs do not offer ARM options but allow you to take out a mortgage with down payments as low as 3%.

-Some lenders allow you to buy points on your mortgage, which is basically paying interest on your loan in advance to reduce your interest rate.
-Typically, this means you pay the lender 1% of your mortgage upfront and, in exchange, lower your interest rate by .25%.
+Some lenders allow you to pay for points on your mortgage, which is basically paying a fee to reduce your interest rate over the term of the loan.
+Typically, this means you pay the lender some interest upfront and, in exchange, lower your interest rate by a defined amount.
+In a fixed-rate mortgage, paying points lowers the interest rate over the life of the loan, but in an ARM loan, the lower interest rate will only apply for the initial interest rate period.

 When might an ARM make sense?